34point5/key-manager/README.md

-# key-manager
+# key manager
-securely store keys on your own device
+GUI application to store AES256-encrypted keys on your device.